AlexTang2020/Blender/README.md

 # Blender
-Some models I made learning how to use Blender.
-There are also some saber files of models I made for Beat Saber
+Learning the basics of 3D modeling through Blender Tested some models to be used as Beat Saber Custom Sabers